suhasp3/comp423-course-notes/docs/tutorials/go-setup.md

 Hello COMP423!
 ```

-The difference with using the `build` subcommand is that it creates an executable binary that you can run multiple times later but just using `run` compiles and immediately runs the code.
+The difference with using the `build` subcommand is that it creates an executable binary file  that you can run multiple times later, similar to `gcc` from COMP211.
+Just using `run` though compiles and immediately runs the code.

+## **Conclusion**
+You are now complete with the tutorial for setting up a DevContainer for Go and then writing a simple Go program.
+Congratulations!